-- Religious Education (selecting from Religious Education and Religious Education: Youth Ministry) - · English - · Mathematics (selecting from Enhancement, General or Unit 1&2 Foundation Mathematics). - Science
+- Religious Education (selecting from Religious Education and Religious Education: Youth Ministry) - English (selecting from Mainstream English or Essential English in Semester One) - Mathematics (selecting from Enhancement, General or Units 1&2 Foundation Mathematics). - Science

-In addition students must select seven electives.
+In addition, students must select seven electives.
 This selection must include at least one elective from each of the following domains.

-- · Arts and/or Technology
+- Arts and/or Technology

-- · Health and Physical Education
+- Health and Physical Education

 - Humanities

-- · Languages Other Than English (LOTE) (Chinese or French)
+- Languages Other Than English (LOTE) (Chinese or French)